wp-plugins/flyzoo/readme.txt

 = Is that a free live chat? =

-We don't offer free live chat plans, anyway our subscriptions are very affordable and we'll extend your trial if needed.
+We don't offer free live chat plans, anyway our subscriptions are very affordable.

+Need more time to get strated?
+Open a [Support Ticket >>](http://www.flyzoo.co/support) and we'll extend your trial.

 Try it free for 14 days (no credit card required).
 Save up to 33% with the yearly plans and upgrade, downgrade or cancel your subscription at any time.